raphink/augeas-talks/rmll-2012/rst/augeas-rmll-2012.rst

  Augeas

+.. class:: handout

+  RedHat emerging project, but usable on most Unix systems

 What is the need?
 -----------------

-A lot of different syntaxes
+* A lot of different syntaxes

-Securely editing configuration files with a unified API
+* Securely editing configuration files with a unified API

+.. class:: handout

+  * fstab, hosts, sudoers, ntp...
+  * tons of different parsers

 A tree
 --------